 Are you headed to Asheville, NC in the winter and looking for things to do?
 Even though it is colder and a bit muddier, we love hitting the Asheville hiking trails.

-Below, we are sharing our favorite winter hikes in Asheville as locals, including a few frozen waterfalls, places to mountain bike, and more accessible nature trails.
+Below, we are sharing our favorite winter hikes in Asheville as locals.
+Explore a few frozen waterfalls, places to mountain bike, and more accessible nature trails.

-Find the perfect easy winter hikes and walks in Asheville like Beaver Lake, Bent Creek Experimental Forest, and The North Carolina Arboretum.
+Uncover the perfect easy winter hikes and walks in Asheville like Beaver Lake, Bent Creek Experimental Forest, Biltmore, and The North Carolina Arboretum.

 Keep reading, too, for Asheville winter weather information and hiking tips.
+We want to keep you safe and prepared.
+Don’t get caught on a closed trail, either.
 Let’s get started!

 Best Winter Hikes Near Asheville, NC